 1. Beauty industry is all about anti-aging.
 Of course there are many psychological reasons that cause fear of aging, but a lot of them are society-based.
 I am glad to see some progress - when older women are praised, even in the beauty industry, but we still have a long way to go.

 There is still a lot of age-shaming and nitpicking in the society.
 And it prevents us from self-acceptance if we pay attention to it.
-It is also almost impossible not to if we regularly check social media, read magazines or watch TV.
+It is also almost impossible not to, if we regularly check social media, read magazines or watch TV.

 Unfortunately there is no such thing as recognition and praise of wisdom, inner world and experience of a mature woman.
-When we get older we lose "value", and it's like we are constantly told this by the beauty industry and by society in general.
+When we get older we lose "value", and we are constantly told this by the beauty industry and by society in general.

 2. Beauty industry is all about promoting certain beauty standards.
-I do understand that there is such thing as trends in marketing, and those are created for the companies to be able to sell more products: seasonal, events-based, etc. But many products are created and promoted in order for us to have a certain look.
+I do understand that there is such thing as trends in marketing, and those are created for companies to be able to sell more products: seasonal, events-based, etc. But many products are created and promoted in order for us to have a certain look.
 For example, high cheekbones, fuller lips and brows are trendy.
 Of course, these trends do not only help companies sell more products, but also plastic surgeons earn more money.
-And they are based on someone's (not our) decision that something looks good.
+And they are based on someone's (not our own) decision that something looks good.

-The sad part about it is that many people lose their real features trying to look like "cool people".
+The sad part about it is that many people lose their real features trying to look like "beautiful people".
 It turns out that many people as a result look almost identical.
 The more new trends get created, the more unsatisfied we become with our looks.
 Because if we let it influence us once, why not do it twice, three times, ten times?...

 You are not celebrated as YOU.
 Your uniqueness is not appreciated, which brings me to my next point.

 I am not saying that there are no happy people in this world, but most certainly nobody's life is perfect.
 There is no amount of beauty products that can help us solve our life problems.
 And each one of us has those problems.
-We can't rely on beauty industry to conceal out inner suffering.
+We can't rely on beauty industry to conceal our inner suffering.
 It is only a distraction from something we have to focus on.
 Sometimes distractions are good, but not when they become a center of our lives, not when we spend way too much time and money to correct our "imperfections" instead of noticing that we have a problem with self-esteem, which causes our anxiety.